Elphinstone Tower is an early 16th century tower house which is now in ruins.

 In 1998 the Murray coffins were disinterred and moved to Blair Atholl (home to the Murray seat of Blair Castle).

 The tower is now in a sorry state, almost hidden from view by overgrown trees and bushes.
 The eastern section still stands to its original height, but the rest has fallen, and a pile of old stones lies next to the doorway in the south wall.
-It is listed on the Buildings At Risk register.

 Alternative names for Elphinstone Tower